Ethiopian PM replaces top officials as conflict in Tigray region escalates | Law-Order

 Ethiopian PM replaces top officials as conflict in Tigray region escalates

-Ethiopia's Prime Minister Abiy Ahmed replaced his army chief, the head of intelligence and the foreign minister on Sunday as the military continued a five-day old offensive in the restive Tigray region with a new round of air strikes.
-Abiy's office did not give reasons for the personnel changes, which come as he is pursuing a military campaign against the Tigray People's Liberation Front (TPLF), a powerful ethnic faction that led the ruling coalition for decades until Abiy took office in 2018.
+Ethiopia's Prime Minister Abiy Ahmed replaced his army chief, the head of intelligence and the foreign minister on Sunday as the military continued a five-day-old offensive in the restive Tigray region with a new round of airstrikes.
+Abiy gave no reasons for the personnel changes, which come as pursues a military campaign against the Tigray People's Liberation Front (TPLF), a powerful ethnic faction that led the ruling coalition for decades until Abiy took office in 2018.

-Abiy's office said in a statement that Deputy Prime Minister Demeke Mekonnen had been appointed foreign minister while deputy army chief Birhanu Jula was promoted to army chief of staff.
+Deputy Prime Minister Demeke Mekonnen has been appointed foreign minister, while deputy army chief Birhanu Jula was promoted to army chief of staff, Abiy's office said.
 Temesgen Tiruneh, who was president of the Amhara region, was appointed as the new intelligence chief.
-Amhara regional state forces have been fighting alongside their federal counterparts in Tigray.
+Amhara regional state forces have been fighting alongside their federal counterparts against the TPLF.

 The army was in control of several towns near the border including Dansha and Shire, new army chief Birhanu told a state-run newspaper on Sunday, without saying when the army seized the areas.
-It was impossible to verify the report as communications systems in the Tigray region have been shut down since Wednesday.
+It is not possible to verify the report as communications systems in the Tigray region have been shut down since Wednesday.

 Abiy spoke on Saturday with U.N.
 Secretary-General Antonio Guterres, who "offered his good offices", in the quest for a peaceful resolution of the crisis, the U.N. spokesman said.
 The U.N. chief also spoke with the African Union chief Moussa Faki Mahamat and Sudanese Prime Minister Abdalla Hamdok in his capacity as chair of the regional Africa group IGAD, the spokesman added.